xxradar/debugging_kubernetes/readme.md

 kubectl apply -f nginx-deployment.yaml
 ```
 Note the pod name as well as the `READY 1/1` state.
-This `1/1` actually indicates the number of running containers in the pod.
+This `1/1` indicates the number of running containers in the pod.
 ```
 kubectl get po --selector app=nginx
 NAME                                READY   STATUS    RESTARTS   AGE